RVDavis/RVDavis.github.io/cv.md

 ### Academic service

+**2022:** Member of the School Academic Board Committee, QMU.
+**2022:** Member of the QMU Scottish Enhancement Theme (expertise in neurodiversity).
-**2022-Present:** Organiser of the Memory & Research Seminar Series, QMU.
+**2022:** Co-organiser of the Psychology, Sociology & Education Research Group at QMU.
-**2021-Present:** Co-organiser of the QMU early career researcher network.
+**2021-Present:** Co-organiser of the QMU Early Career Researcher network.
 **2021-Present:** Committe member, School Research & Innovation Enhancement Group, QMU.
 **2021-Present:** Member of the Ethics committee, QMU
 **2019-2021** Organiser of the _Rising Star Seminar Series_, a quarterly seminar series for early career researchers based within Europe and working in the fields of Education and Developmental Psychology to discuss their work and careers to date.